dieharders/ai-menu-generator/INFO.md

 - ❌ Generate images on demand by clicking on placeholder image.

-  - Add the openai api key input to menu page.

 - ❌ Commit some default menu data with images (min 3).

 - ❌ Better prompts for menu question/answer (put instructions and menu data in the system prompt).
 Add a max output token limit: 2000.